 - Croissants taste best the same day they’re baked.
 Cover any leftover croissants and store at room temperature for a few days or in the refrigerator for up to 1 week.
 You can also freeze for up to 3 months, then thaw on the counter or overnight in the refrigerator.
 Warm up to your liking.

-Make ahead tip: Croissants are perfect for getting started ahead of time.
+- Make Ahead Instructions: Croissants are perfect for getting started ahead of time.
 The dough can rest for 4 hours or overnight in step 5 and again in step 11.
 You can also freeze the dough after the 3rd turn in the lamination process (after step 10).
 Instead of the 4 hour rest in the refrigerator in step 11, wrap the dough tightly in plastic wrap or aluminum foil, place in a freezer zipped-top bag, and freeze for up to 3 months.
 Thaw in the refrigerator and continue with step 12.
 You can also freeze the shaped croissants after they rest for 1 hour at room temperature in step 13.
 (Before placing in the refrigerator.)
 Cover them tightly and freeze for up to 1 month.
 Thaw completely in the refrigerator, then bake as directed.

 - Croissants for Brunch: I recommend starting the recipe the day before in the early afternoon.
 Complete steps 1-10, then let the laminated dough have a long rest in the refrigerator overnight (step 11).
 Begin step 13 2-3 hours before brunch.